HiRes-LLaVA: Restoring Fragmentation Input in High-Resolution Large Vision-Language Models: Related Works

-Leveraging pre-trained Large Language Models (LLMs) such as LLaMA~\cite{touvron2023llama} and Vicuna~\cite{chiang2023vicuna}, Large Vision-Language Models (LVLMs) have demonstrated substantial advancements across various domains including general image/video understanding~\cite{li2022blip,li2023blip,zhu2023minigpt,alayrac2022flamingo,chen2023shikra,zhang2023video,li2023videochat}, medical analysis~\cite{li2023llava}, and autonomous driving~\cite{ding2023hilm,xu2023drivegpt4}.
-These models primarily encode vision features to be understand by LLMs using tools like CLIP-ViT~\cite{dosovitskiy2020image,radford2021learning}, pre-trained via contrastive learning with vast image-text pairs~\cite{Schuhmann_Beaumont_Vencu_Gordon_Wightman_Cherti_Coombes_Katta_Mullis_Schramowski_et} to align visual embeddings with language.
-Subsequently, visual embeddings are transformed to match the dimensionality of LLMs through a visual projector, categorized into: (i) learned queries such as the perceiver resampler~\cite{alayrac2022flamingo} or Q-Former~\cite{li2023blip,zhu2023minigpt} that use fixed queries for capturing features via cross-attention, and (ii) MLP modules, exemplified by the LLaVA series~\cite{liu2023visual}.
-Recent efforts have explored combining diverse visual features from sources like DINO-V2~\cite{oquab2023dinov2} and SAM~\cite{kirillov2023segany} with CLIP-ViT to enrich visual representation~\cite{Ranzinger_Heinrich_Kautz_Molchanov_2023,Lin_Liu_Zhang_Gao_Qiu_Xiao_Qiu_Lin_Shao_Chen_et}.
-However, the dependency on CLIP-ViT, which requires images of fixed resolution (e.g., $336 \times 336$), restricts handling higher resolutions or varying aspect ratios, thereby limiting performance in fine-grained tasks.
+\textbf{Large vision-language model.} Leveraging pre-trained Large Language Models (LLMs) like LLaMA~\citep{touvron2023llama} and Vicuna~\citep{chiang2023vicuna}, LVLMs have achieved significant advancements in areas such as image/video understanding~\citep{li2022blip,li2023blip,zhu2023minigpt,alayrac2022flamingo,chen2023shikra,zhang2023video,li2023videochat}, medical analysis~\citep{li2023llava}, and autonomous driving~\citep{ding2023hilm,xu2023drivegpt4}.
+These models use vision encoders trained via contrastive learning~\citep{dosovitskiy2020image,radford2021learning} to align visual features with language.
+Visual embeddings are adapted to match the LLM dimensionality using visual projectors.
+These projectors can be: (i) resamplers, like Q-Former~\citep{alayrac2022flamingo,li2023blip,zhu2023minigpt}, using fixed queries for cross-attention, or (ii) MLP modules, as seen in the LLaVA series~\citep{liu2023visual}.
+Recent efforts have aimed to enhance visual representation by combining features from DINO-V2~\citep{oquab2023dinov2} and SAM~\citep{kirillov2023segany} with CLIP’s Vision Transformers (ViT)~\citep{Ranzinger_Heinrich_Kautz_Molchanov_2023,Lin_Liu_Zhang_Gao_Qiu_Xiao_Qiu_Lin_Shao_Chen_et}.
+However, CLIP-ViT's fixed-resolution requirement (\eg, $336 \times 336$) limits the capability to handle higher resolution and varying aspect ratios, thereby hindering performance in fine-grained tasks.